FlorianWendelborn/Symlinker/README.md

 ````json
 ["documents/home","documents/work","documents/private/important.odt"]
 ````
-For JSON you have the following console argument:
+For JSON you'll have to use the following console argument:

     -t json